e1miran/Now-Playing-Serato/docs/installation.rst

 Installation
 ============

-These directions cover the basic downloading and installation of the core funcionality.
+These directions cover the basic downloading and installation of the core functionality.
-Music `recognition <recognition/index.html>`_ requires additional software to be installed.
-Please see the plug-in specific page on those requirements.
+Music `recognition <recognition/index.html>`_ beyond essential file tag reading requires installing additional software.
+Please see the specific plug-in page for those requirements.

 Linux
 -----

 Binaries are not provided because of dbus-python, so please follow the developer guide to install in a Python virtual environment.
 Note that currently, this software does not run headless.

 *Important note for Linux users*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to use MPRIS2, you *must* have dbus-python installed in your Python virtual environment.
+To use MPRIS2, you *must* have dbus-python installed in your Python virtual environment.

 Mac
 ---